Chaos as emergency 999 calls not connecting

 Lincolnshire Fire and Rescue and Leicestershire Fire Control told people in their regions to instead call 111.

-Although the issue is nationwide, it is not known how many emergency services have been affected, or when the issue will be resolved.
+Although the issue is nationwide, it is not known how many emergency services have been affected.

+BT has said it is attempting to resolve the situation and have put a back up platform in place.

+“Early this morning we experienced a problem with the 999 service,” a spokesperson said.

 NHS England data that was released in April revealed the wait times for 999 calls, including the national average being 28 seconds.